Key Points

 Breakthrough improvement stresses new approaches, technology, innovation, and dramatic change.
 The focus on achieving significant improvement will result in quantum leaps in product and process design.

 Many projects designed for breakthrough improvement will be longer in duration and will require greater investment in technology and resources.
-But the eventual level of improvement should make this approach worth the effort.
+However, the eventual level of improvement should make this approach worth the effort.

 Continuous improvement relies on a step-by-step incremental improvement of current processes.
 Breakthrough improvements, if implemented, carry more risk and difficulty if the improvements don’t work out as planned.